microsoft/CopilotStudioSamples/Templates/Employee FAQ/README.md

 7. Select **Set Up a Tab**.

 8. Select **Save**.

 ## Next step
 You have now fully set up the Employee FAQ template.
 The next step is to go to **Power Virtual Agents** Teams application to add FAQ content for the bot to answer your organization's questions.
 [Extension documentation](https://github.com/Flow-Joe/PowerVirtualAgentsSamples/blob/master/Templates/Employee%20FAQ/EXTEND.md)

+## Errors

+Error code: 2012

+This is an error for either importing Power Automate Flow problems or that the Flows have been changed/renamed.
+If you are experiencing this error, ensure that the Power Automate Flows are turned on.
+If the problem persists either reimport the solution or, if you have made changes, delete and then re-add the Flows to the PVA topics.